-We have factored the English Baccalaureate (EBacc) into our curriculum whilst being mindful that one size does not fit all; within all of our pathways we have put structures in place to ensure all students can build their own pathways in some way, choosing the subjects they enjoy and are good at.
+Within all of our pathways we have put structures in place to ensure all students can build their own pathways in some way, choosing the subjects they enjoy and are good at.
 We have also consulted with key staff to ensure that our thinking regarding individual pathways is sound.